Women in baseball: Professional leagues

+In 2008, Eri Yoshida became the first woman drafted by a Japanese men's professional baseball team.
+In 2010, she became the first female baseball player to play professionally in two countries.
+On Tuesday, July 27, 2010, Yoshida made her first road start against the Victoria Seals of the independent Golden Baseball League in Victoria, British Columbia, making her the first woman in baseball history to pitch professionally in three different countries.
 In 2009, Justine Siegal became the first female coach of a men's professional baseball team.
-In 2011, she was the first woman to throw batting practice to an MLB team, the Cleveland Indians at spring training.
+In 2011, she was the first woman to throw batting practice (BP) to an MLB team, the Cleveland Indians at spring training.
 She also threw BP to the Oakland Athletics, Tampa Bay Rays, St. Louis Cardinals, Houston Astros, and New York Mets.
-In 2015, Siegal became the Oakland Athletics guest instructor for their Instructional League Club, thus making her the first female coach in major league baseball history.
+In 2015, Siegal became the Oakland Athletics guest instructor for their Instructional League club, thus making her the first female coach in major league baseball history.